-Use your keywords in a way that will grab attention, paired with words that make it obvious what your article is about.
-Some examples that you may have seen include “ultimate guide” and “actionable tips.”
+Channel your keywords in a way that will grab attention and pair them with words that clearly explain your article’s purpose.
+Some common examples include “ultimate guide” and “actionable tips.”

-You can also put your keyphrases in list format by adding a number count for tips or the different options you list.
+You can also format your keyphrases as a list by adding a number count for tips or different stages.

-Your content needs to answer whatever question or pain point that searchers are dealing with.
+Your content needs to answer whatever questions or pain points searchers have.

 Google understands and prioritizes search intent when determining which pages to show in search engine results.
-Therefore, creating content that is optimized for high buyer intent keywords and fulfills the needs of these searchers will increase your chance of securing high Google rankings for these search terms.
+So, your content should be optimized for high buyer intent keywords and fulfill searcher needs.
+This will increase your chance of securing high page rankings for these search terms.

 4) Serve high-purchase intent, support the rest